Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Wahkeena Waterfall Columbia River Gorge

-Rather than the long plunging style (like other waterfalls in Columbia River Gorge), the beautiful Wahkeena Falls is a 242-foot-long cascading waterfall that weaves and tumbles its way down the mountainside.
+Rather than the long plunging style, the beautiful Wahkeena Falls is a 242-foot-long cascading waterfall that weaves and tumbles its way down the mountainside.

 How To See Wahkeena Falls

-The base of Wahkeena Waterfall is visible from the road – but there is a better vantage point.
-To get to the Wahkeena Falls viewpoint, visitors need to cross the highway from the parking lot and embark on a short hike.
-The gently inclining 0.2-mile trek along the Wahkeena Falls Trail #420 leads up to where it crosses the most spectacular portion of the falls.
+To get to the Wahkeena Falls viewpoint, carefully cross the highway and embark on a short hike.
+The gently inclining trek along Wahkeena Falls Trail #420 leads up to the most spectacular portion.

 Wahkeena Waterfall Hiking Trails